|Delivery time:||varies per country|

 The story contains enough starting points for discussions or even for carrying out simple conversations, such as: moving to a completely different place, Paris, pets, stray dogs and heroes.
 You can also do a lot of fun activities around the book and it is exceptionally well-suited for Reader's Theater.

 If you would like to order a set of books for use in your class we can offer a discount of 10% for a minimum of 20 copies of the same title.
 Please order timely and by e-mail as our supplies are limited.
-Delivery of larger quantities will take two to three weeks.
+Due to relatively small stock numbers, please allow 2-3 weeks for your order.

 Note: All the materials are copyright protected, which means that it is not permitted to make copies for use in the classroom.